Hilbert-Schmidt distance and entanglement witnessing

 This also brings us to the problem of entanglement measures \cite{MEAS}.
 It is natural to quantize non-classicality.
 Any proper measure of entanglement must satisfy certain axioms, such as nullification for separable states, normalization for the two-qubit maximally entangled state, additivity under tensor product, or monotonicity under local operations supported by classical communication \cite{MEAS1}.
 For pure states, there is a unique measure given by the entropy of squares of moduli of the Schmidt coefficients.
 For generic states, two measures were operationally induced, i.e., distillable entanglement and entanglement cost \cite{DIST, COST}.
 Subsequently, other measures were proposed, but all of them suffer from the practical impossibility of calculating the value for a given state.

 In such a case, a more relaxed approach is taken.
 Namely, it often suffices to certify that the state is entangled.
-This can be conveniently done with a witness operator \cite{WITNESS}, which assumes mean values from a certain range, but has eigenvalues beyond this range.
+This can be conveniently done with a witness operator \cite{WITNESS,DOHERTY}, which assumes mean values from a certain range, but has eigenvalues beyond this range.
 By Jamio\l kowski-Choi isomorphism \cite{CHOI}, they are related to positive, but not completely positive maps.
-This is a universal method to certify entanglement for any non-separable state, however, unfortunately, we do not know a general form of a witness, or all possible not completely positive maps.
-Likewise, quadratic entanglement criteria have been proposed, but it is also very difficult to construct a nonlinear criterion for generic states.
+This is a universal method to certify entanglement for any non-separable state.
+A special case of such a map is the positive partial transposition (PPT) criterion \cite{PPT}, which was subsequently generalized to symmetric extensions \cite{DOHERTY}, leading to a general entanglement criteria.
+Unfortunately, we do not know a general form of a witness, or all possible not completely positive maps.
+Likewise, quadratic entanglement criteria have been proposed, but it is also very difficult to construct a non-linear criterion for generic states.

-Here, we discuss the Gilbert algorithm for estimating and bounding from above, the Cartesian distance between a given point and a convex set with known extremal points.
+Here, we discuss the Gilbert algorithm for estimating and bounding from above, the Cartesian distance between a given point and a convex set with a known boundary.
 This is known as the Hilbert-Schmidt distance (HSD) between a given state and the set of separable states.
-The algorithm allows us to find an upper bound on the Cartesian distance between a given state and the set of separable states.
 This is done by an infinite series of corrections.
 Up to now, it has been successfully used to find examples falsifying local realistic models \cite{Vertesi}, as well as to truncate quantum states so that they remain in classes of SLOCC-equivalence \cite {Guehne}.
-We propose a few methods to qualify a given state as strongly entangled or practically separable by analyzing the numerical output of the procedure.
+We propose a few methods to efficiently qualify a given state as strongly entangled or practically separable by analyzing the numerical output of the procedure.
 To apply the Gilbert algorithm, it is only necessary to be able to reach all extremal points of the set, which is easily doable for local realistic models and separable states.

 The (simplified) Gilbert algorithm is as follows: